Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Phenomenological Model

 In the neutrino mass matrix $\mathcal{M}_{\nu}$ in Eq.~\eqref{eq:Mnu_2}, the upper-left $\mathcal{N}_{A}\times \mathcal{N}_{A}$ sub-block is zero because a mass term of the form $\bar{\nu}_{\alpha L}\nu_{\beta L}^c$ violates $\text{SU}(2)_L$.
 Equating the two sides of Eq.~\eqref{eq:Mnu_2} gives the following relation between the light neutrino masses $m_i$ and HNL masses $m_{N_{\kappa}}$,

 However, this relation is only valid at tree level.
 The light neutrino masses also acquire a contribution at one-loop from self-energy diagrams involving Higgs and $Z$ bosons~\cite{Pilaftsis:1991ug,Grimus:2002nk,Fernandez-Martinez:2015hxa}.
-However, for HNL masses $m_{N_{\kappa}}\lesssim 1$~GeV and active-sterile mixing $|U_{eN_{\kappa}}|^2 \lesssim 10^{-6}$ probed by $0\nu\beta\beta$ decay and DUNE, the one-loop corrections can be safely neglected~\cite{Bolton:2019pcu}.
+For HNL masses $m_{N_{\kappa}}\lesssim 1$~GeV and active-sterile mixing $|U_{eN_{\kappa}}|^2 \lesssim 10^{-6}$ probed by $0\nu\beta\beta$ decay and DUNE, such one-loop corrections can be safely neglected~\cite{Bolton:2019pcu}.

 In the limit $s_{i \kappa}\approx\vartheta_{i \kappa}\ll 1$ and $c_{i \kappa}\approx 1$, the upper-left $\mathcal{N}_{A}\times \mathcal{N}_{A}$ sub-block of $U$ is approximately the PMNS mixing matrix, i.e. $U_{\alpha i} \approx (U_{\text{PMNS}})_{\alpha i}$.
 Deviations from the unitarity of $U_\nu$ are controlled by the size of the angles $\vartheta_{i \kappa}$, but it is safe to ignore this effect in the regime probed by $0\nu\beta\beta$ decay and DUNE.
 The active-sterile mixing in Eqs.~\eqref{eq:charged_current} and~\eqref{eq:Mnu=0} is now given by